Crinchy/sass-library/README.md

 # Sass Library

-A custom sass/scss library includes fonts, styles, templates & components.
+A sass library which includes custom built font, style & component templates, easy to use through our configuration file.

 ## Includes